Technology and Accelerator Advisory Board

 The Technology and Accelerator Advisory Board (TAAB) is a new Board reporting directly to STFC’s Council charged with providing strategic advice on STFC’s funding and support for underpinning technologies, such as detectors and instrumentation, specialist engineering, optics, e-infrastructure, accelerator science and technology, and the connection to innovation and industry.

-- Professor Anthony Ryan, University of Sheffield (Co-Chair)
+- Professor Jon Butterworth, University College London (Co-Chair)

 - Professor Mike Dunne, Stanford University (Co-Chair)

 - Dr Bruno Leone, European Space Agency (ESA)

 - Dr Christopher Thornton, University College London